transdigiware/blockchain/security.md

 If you are using {{site.data.keyword.cloud_notm}}, you can review the topic on [Security for {{site.data.keyword.cloud_notm}} Kubernetes Service](/docs/containers?topic=containers-security){: external}.

-With {{site.data.keyword.cloud_notm}} Private, **Pod Security Policies** provide a way to control the security level of the pods and containers in your cluster.
-The Pod Security Policy that is applied to the namespace on a cluster is the default security setting for any new pod that is created in that namespace.
-If you are using {{site.data.keyword.cloud_notm}} Private, review the [Security guide](https://www.ibm.com/support/knowledgecenter/en/SSBS6K_3.2.0/user_management/admin.html){: external} for best practices.

 ### Network security
 {: #ibp-security-Kubernetes-network}

-{{site.data.keyword.cloud_notm}} and {{site.data.keyword.cloud_notm}} Private provide the underlying network, including the networks and routers, over which customers’ VLAN resides.
+{{site.data.keyword.cloud_notm}} provides the underlying network, including the networks and routers, over which customers’ VLAN resides.
 The customer configures their servers and uses gateways and firewalls to route traffic between servers to protect workloads from network threats.
 Protecting your cloud network by using firewalls and intrusion prevention system devices is imperative for protecting your cloud-based workloads.